oncody/civ-board-game-2010/README.md

 1. Scouts can steal combat bonuses from buildings and send them home
 1. Can choose when to consume a building program
 1. You can build cities and metropolises on edges of the map (not next to unexplored map tiles)
+1. Defenders can choose at the start of battle whether to use the city fortification token or not
 1. Should we play with all hut/village tiles:

 | Tile | Cody's thoughts |